qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 #### Impact of the quantization

-Binary Quantization is rather suitable for high-dimensional vectors, and `all-MiniLM-L6-v2`, with relatively low-dimensional outputs, is on the opposite side of the spectrum.
-However, Scalar Quantization still sounded like a good idea.
+Binary quantization is rather suitable for high-dimensional vectors, and `all-MiniLM-L6-v2`, with relatively low-dimensional outputs, is on the opposite side of the spectrum.
+However, scalar quantization still sounded like a good idea.
 The table below summarizes the impact of the quantization on the retrieval quality.

 <table>